Munira al-Qubaysi: Education

-Shaykha Munira Qubaysi completed a Bachelor’s degree in biology at the University of Damascus in the 1950s in an era when women in hijab studying at universities was either a rarity or entirely non-existent.
-Damascus of the 1950s was heavily francophone following the experience of French colonialism which meant that upper class urban families shunned outward religious practice such as hijab, and adopted a lifestyle that emulated European colonial ideals.
-Religiously conservative urban families on the other hand, commonly adopted another extreme in that they prevented their daughters from studying past the sixth or eighth grades and focused on training their daughters with the household skills that would enable them to marry early.
-Shaykha Munira was a trailblazer in bypassing these polarized societal norms by becoming a model of how women can have “the best of both worlds” by combining religious piety and practice with acquiring secular education and holding professional jobs.
+Qubaysi completed a Bachelor’s degree in biology at the University of Damascus in the 1950s in an era when women in hijab studying at universities was either a rarity or entirely non-existent.

-Shaykha Munira later earned another degree in Islamic studies (shariah) and learned both the outward and inward (Islamic spirituality) sciences of Islam from some of the most renowned scholars of Damascus.
+She later earned another degree in Islamic studies (shariah) and learned both the outward and inward (Islamic spirituality) sciences of Islam from some of the most renowned scholars of Damascus.
 She was given the authorization (ijaza) to teach and be a spiritual guide.
 She established her own independent women's spiritual movement while simultaneously maintaining collaborative connections with the major religious leaders of Syria as a Muslim spiritual leader in her own right.
 After she died, much of the major male religious figures in Syria and beyond came forward to pay condolences and recognize her work.